pop/coding-exercises/README.md

 At the top level we have different languages.

-Within each language we have a folder for each exercise.
+Within each language we have a library consisting of different puzzle/algorithm implementations.

-Usually an implementation of an algorithm or solution to a puzzle.
+I have tried to make each language idiomatic in it's structure and interface.

+Sometimes there is an interactive component, but usually you'll need to read the tests/benchmarks/examples.

 ## Other stuff